zdrive/aws-iot-button-php/README.md

   -- In the box, paste the JSON you copied in the previous step (delete and replace any JSON that might already be there)
   -- Click the "Create" button near the bottom

-7. Run the test event:
+3. Run the test event:
   -- Use the dropdown menu to select the test you just created
   -- Click the "Test" button
   -- Meanwhile, also watch your PHP web page in another window

-8. Check the results:
+4. Check the results:
   -- PHP Web page should report the click type and date/time
   -- Lambda Execution Result (near bottom) should be "null"

-9. If it fails, look for clues:
+5. If it fails, look for clues:
   -- After you run a test, the Execution Result pane will appear below the code.
 If there are errors, you might find messages here
   -- A fail at this point also could be due to hosting restrictions (check your web server logs for more clues)

-10. When tests are successful, continue...
+6. When tests are successful, continue...

-C. Attach and test the AWS IoT button
+**D. Attach and test the AWS IoT button**

 0. NOTE: The IoT button must already be registered and set up on your WiFi to proceed with the following steps.
 Instructions to set up your button can be found here:
   -- https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html